Symphony No. 4 (Berwald)

-Symphony No. 4 in E-flat major is an orchestral work by Swedish composer Franz Berwald written in 1845.
+Symphony No. 4 in E♭ major is an orchestral work by Swedish composer Franz Berwald written in 1845.
 Berwald considered naming the symphony "Sinfonie naïve" but the autograph score is simply inscribed "No. 4 in E flat".
 Berwald attempted to interest French composer/conductor Daniel Auber in premiering the symphony but it had to wait until April 9, 1878 (ten years after the composer's death) when it was finally given a first performance under Berwald champion Ludvig Norman.

 The first published score refers to the work as the composer's 3rd symphony.